The Missing Link in Relieving Shoulder Tension & Neck Pain

 And it’s this wealth of knowledge and experience in treating the cervical thoracic junction that she shares in The Cervical Thoracic Junction: The Missing Link In Relieving Shoulder Tension & Neck Pain.

-What you’ll find in Sue’s lecture are prevention and treatment strategies based on her own experience working with high calibre athletes.
+What you’ll find in Sue’s lecture are prevention and treatment strategies based on her own experience working with high caliber athletes.
 These are strategies that can be used effectively with people across all populations.

 In The Cervical Thoracic Junction: The Missing Link In Relieving Shoulder Tension & Neck Pain, physical therapist Sue Falsone covers—